haspden/INFLITE-TYPE-ONE-Hammerhead-CGM/README.md

 2. This app requires an active data connection to your Hammerhead Karoo / Karoo 2 Device.

    **_WARNING !
 DATA CHARGES MAY APPLY_**
+   Currently this looks to be around 3mb/hour of usage.

 </br></br>